ZGorlock/DnDMapMaker/DnD Map Parser/README.txt

 7. Print the DM Map:

-    a)  Move to the output/<name>map-DM output directory and open the DM map in IfranView.
+    a)  Move to the OUTPUT/<name>map-DM directory and open the DM map in IfranView.

     b)  Choose an appropriate printer and set the Print Size to Best fit to page (aspect ratio)